shamim0754/Infrastructure-as-code/README.md

 2. Meta-arguments
   i. `provider` : specify your provider by the form `<PROVIDER NAME>.<ALIAS> `. if no specify then it use default provider (which one is no `alias` property).
 Documentation link [Link](https://developer.hashicorp.com/terraform/language/resources/syntax)

+# Life cycle of terraform project
+1. `terraform init` : Initializing a configuration directory downloads and installs the providers defined in the configuration